There are three things you can do:

 Your manager or employer may need time to think about what has happened and what to do about it.
 They may need to talk to other people to find out if they saw or heard anything.
 Tell your manager or employer if you agree to them doing this.
 If you do not agree, this may make it harder for them to find out what happened.

-Your manager or employer should tell you what they are going to do, and then later what the result was.
+Your manager or employer should tell you what they are going to do and inform you of the outcome.

 - no unlawful discrimination took place, or